thingsboard/thingsboard.github.io/_includes/templates/ssl/certificates-chain.md

 Sample output, referencing *company.com* as CN
 </summary>
 {% highlight text %}
-Generating a ED25519 private key writing new private key to 'rootKey.pem'
+Generating a RSA private key
+writing new private key to 'rootKey.pem'
 -----
 You are about to be asked to enter information that will be incorporated